RobertAhlin/rpg-p3/README.md

 <li>Adobe Photoshop to edit the dragon-elf image for this readme.</li>
 </ul>

-### <a id="acknowledgements"></a>Acknowledgements
+### <a id="acknowledgments"></a>Acknowledgments

 - Thanks David Calikes for jumping in on short notice to take a meeting when mentor was not available.
-And thanks for valuable advices.
+And thanks for several pieces of advice.